You must have heard of your teachers telling you to engage your ‘deep core’ muscle and you were wondering ‘what???er… and where?’

 The coverage of this muscles is bigger than you think.
 It attaches onto the lower rib, your low back and into your pelvis in the front, you can see it as a 3 dimensional muscle, much like a ‘corset’ supporting you mid section.

-So what do you do to make sure this guy is working?
 Do not pull in your navel.
 Instead, put your fingers 2″ away from your hip bones, and pull that part of your abs in gently with exhale.
 This action should not change the position of your pelvis(hip) or spine(back)(see video in this article).

 When you put these two actions together, you may feel a slight activation in your low back muscles and eventually feel this muscles pulling in from front, back, and two sides, like your are wearing a ‘corset’.